fedfioravanti/Web-Scraping-and-Salary-Prediction/README.md

 The nature of this project was primarily exploratory, so no hypothesis were made about which factor might have the greatest impact on data-related job salaries.

-The latest Random Forest model using GridSearchCV (with predictors enhanced by TfidfVectorizer) achieved an accuracy score of 0.8379 and a CV score of 0.8386.
+The latest Random Forest model using GridSearchCV (which implemented TfidfVectorizer to extract features) achieved an accuracy score of 0.8379 and a CV score of 0.8386.
 The model was balanced between the two classes, had a good accuracy and indeed a very good class separation capacity.

 The most prominent features for this model were the job titles containing engineer, senior and the remote work arrangement, meaning that engineering-related jobs and higher-level positions had the greatest impact in predicting job salaries.